casperjs/casperjs/docs/modules/casper.rst

 The currently supported HTMLElements that can receive keyboard events from ``sendKeys`` are ``<input>``, ``<textarea>``, and any HTMLElement with attribute ``contenteditable="true"``.

+To send special keys, like Enter, refer to the [list of key enums](https://github.com/ariya/phantomjs/blob/cf12fc4a236e071382e9e6b9c391b606eac17ea1/src/modules/webpage.js#L463) and refer to them using `casper.page.event.key.Enter`.

 Options
 ~~~~~~~